On Neurodivergence and Otherness

 Receptor and Generator Potentials

 First, a warning about the word potential.
 Researchers toss it around like it means cat or car.
 To understand it, you can’t think of the meaning in your head.
-It’s not about one’s potential.
-Science uses the term to replace the lack of reliable measures for something that may or may not happen.
-“Potential” is an accepted scientific term for that eventuality.
+It’s not about one’s ability or promise.

 Neuron-to-Neuron Transmission

 Quick review from prior post: Action potentials (electrical signals) pulsate along the neuron’s axon to the presynaptic (before the synapse) or transmitting axon terminal.
 There, pouches of synaptic vesicles convert (transduce) electrical-to-chemical signals (neurotransmitters), which are released into the synaptic cleft.
 They bind onto the postsynaptic (after the synapse) or receiving dentrites of the next neuron in the chain.
 There, the chemical signals are reconverted into action potentials to once again travel the axon.
-All the way to the brain
+All the way to the brain.

 The reverse process is similar, but from the brain it’s motor neurons that do the conveying to the destination (sensory organs, glands, organs).